Ensono/amido.github.io/docs/workloads/common/backend/java/architecture/dependency_cqrs_java.md

 This module provides functionality to implement a basic CQRS functionality, by using the `ApplicationCommand` and `CommandHandler` classes.
-Please refer to sny of the [CQRS](https://github.com/Ensono/stacks-java-cqrs/) and [CQRS with Events](https://github.com/Ensono/stacks-java-cqrs-events/) Stacks workload templates.
+Please refer to sny of the [CQRS](https://github.com/Ensono/stacks-java-cqrs/) and [CQRS with Events](https://github.com/Ensono/stacks-java-cqrs-events/) Ensono Stacks workload templates.

 ## Module Structure